 By Nancy Armitage

 In Spring of 1926, Mr. Henry E. Huntington hosted a lecture/tea reception for 180 guests.
 Spring was such a lovely time to visit Mr. Huntington’s property called the “San Marino Ranch”.
-Now, the ranch is called the Huntington Library & Botanical Gardens.
+Now, the the Huntington’s ranch is called the Huntington Library & Botanical Gardens in San Marino, CA.

 On Tues.
 March 2nd or Tues.
 March 9th, 1926, was one of the largest Huntington “entertainments” held at the Huntington Mansion on the San Marino Ranch, CA. The Huntington Ranch was located in Southern California, just south of Pasadena.

 The historic event was called “Cosmic Rays”, a scholarly lecture with the California Associates of “Cal Tech” of Pasadena, CA. Dr. Robert Milliken (Noble Prize winner for Physics in 1923) & Dr. Robinson gave the lecture; at the time, Milliken was the chief executive officer of Cal Tech (California Institute of Technology) & both were friends of Mr. Henry “Edwards” Huntington’s.
 The California Associates were a club of men & women that supported California Institute of Technology.
 The speakers that day were also: George Patton [Sr.] & Henry O’Melveny with a tea reception that followed.

 Mr. H. E. Huntington was widowed at the time (his 2nd wife, Arabella sadly died in 1924).
 In his generous way, he invited this club to his residence, 180 guests.
 Mr. Huntington had invited 100 members & their wives of the California Institute Associates of California Institute of Technology to his home at the San Marino Ranch & lovely gardens.